-PBL5624W MASTERS IN MARINE & ENVIRONMENTAL LAW DISSERTATION PART
+PBL5624W MASTERS IN MARINE & ENVIRONMENTAL LAW

-(Not offered in 2016) Higher postgraduate course, whole year.
+DISSERTATION PART

-120 NQF credits at HEQSF level 9 Convener: Professor J Glazewski words in length.
-Although an original contribution to knowledge is always desirable in a minor dissertation, it is not an essential requirement.
-However, candidates must show that they have: a thorough knowledge of the subject chosen; mastered techniques required for competent research in law; the capacity for independent thought and sound reasoning; and satisfactorily presented the results of the research.
-DP requirements: None Assessment: 100% written work.
-PBL5625W MASTERS IN CONSTITUTIONAL LAW DISSERTATION PART Higher postgraduate course, whole year.
-120 NQF credits at HEQSF level 9 Convener: Professor H M Corder Course entry requirements: See Rules for LLM and MPhil Degrees.
-Course outline: A Master of Laws (LLM) or Master of Philosophy (MPhil) student must write a minor dissertation or a subject of legal interest related to one of their courses.
+Higher postgraduate course, whole year.
+120 NQF credits at HEQSF level 9 Convener: Professor A Paterson Course entry requirements: See Rules for LLM and MPhil Degrees.
+Course outline:

+A Master of Laws (LLM) or Master of Philosophy (MPhil) student must write a minor dissertation on a subject of legal interest related to one of their courses.
 The subject of the dissertation must also satisfy the rules applicable to the particular programme.
 The minor dissertation may not exceed 25 000 words in length.
 Although an original contribution to knowledge is always desirable in a minor dissertation, it is not an essential requirement.
-However, candidates must show that they have: • a thorough knowledge of the subject chosen; • mastered techniques required for competent research in law; • the capacity for independent thought and sound reasoning; and • satisfactorily presented the results of the research.
-DP requirements: None Assessment: 100% written work.
-PBL5626W MASTERS IN HUMAN RIGHTS LAW DISSERTATION PART Higher postgraduate course, whole year.
-120 NQF credits at HEQSF level 9 Convener: Professor D M Chirwa Course entry requirements: See Rules for LLM and MPhil Degrees.
-Course outline: A Master of Laws (LLM) or Master of Philosophy (MPhil) student must write a minor dissertation or a subject of legal interest related to one of their courses.
+However, candidates must show that they have a thorough knowledge of the subject chosen; mastered techniques required for competent research in law; the capacity for independent thought and sound reasoning; and satisfactorily presented the results of the research.

+PBL5625WMASTERS IN CONSTITUTIONAL LAW DISSERTATION PARTHigher postgraduate course, whole year.120 NQF credits at HEQSF level 9Convener: Professor H M Corder

+Course entry requirements: See Rules for LLM and MPhil Degrees.
+Course outline:

+A Master of Laws (LLM) or Master of Philosophy (MPhil) student must write a minor dissertation on a subject of legal interest related to one of their courses.
 The subject of the dissertation must also satisfy the rules applicable to the particular programme.
 The minor dissertation may not exceed 25 000 words in length.
 Although an original contribution to knowledge is always desirable in a minor dissertation, it is not an essential requirement.
-However, candidates must show that they have: □ a thorough knowledge of the subject chosen; □ mastered techniques required for competent research in law; □ the capacity for independent thought and sound reasoning; and satisfactorily presented the results of the research.
+However, candidates must show that they have a thorough knowledge of the subject chosen; mastered techniques required for competent research in law; the capacity for independent thought and sound reasoning; and satisfactorily presented the results of the research.

+PBL5626W MASTERS IN HUMAN RIGHTS LAW DISSERTATION PART

+Higher postgraduate course, whole year.
+120 NQF credits at HEQSF level 9 Convener: Associate Professor C Powell Course entry requirements: See Rules for LLM and MPhil Degrees.

 A Master of Laws (LLM) or Master of Philosophy (MPhil) student must write a minor dissertation on a subject of legal interest related to one of their courses.
 The subject of the dissertation must also satisfy the rules applicable to the particular programme.
-The minor dissertation may not exceed 25 000
+The minor dissertation may not exceed 25 000 words in length.
+Although an original contribution to knowledge is always desirable in a minor dissertation, it is not an essential requirement.
+However, candidates must show that they have a thorough knowledge of the subject chosen; mastered techniques required for competent research in law; the capacity for independent thought and sound reasoning; and satisfactorily presented the results of the research.